image

 Definition of Big Data

-If someone says Big Data, it means huge volume, complex, and diversified datasets that are generated at high rate from distinct sources.
+If someone says Big Data, it means huge volume, complex, and diversified datasets that are generated at a high rate from distinct sources.
 These datasets are too big to be processed, stored, or analyzed using legacy data processing infrastructure.
 Instead, they require sophisticated frameworks and technologies for efficient processing.

 Big Data Characterized in terms of V’s